-On this page you'll find a comprehensive Dr Seuss biography or, more accurately, a biography of Theodor Seuss Geisel, one of the world’s best-known and most-loved children’s authors.
+On this page you'll find a comprehensive Dr Seuss biography, a biography of Theodor Seuss Geisel, one of the world’s best-known and most-loved children’s authors.

 This page is quite long so, if you'd like to read a shorter biography of Dr Seuss, go to my 10 Fun Facts About Dr Seuss.

 Theodor Seuss Geisel (‘Ted’ to his friends) was born on 2 March 1904 in Springfield, Massachusetts to Theodor Robert Geisel and Henrietta (Seuss) Geisel.

 Ted’s father, Theodor, was the son of German immigrant parents and managed the family brewery in Springfield.